AMSP-04/NETN-SMC/NETN-SMC.md

 * Use `SMC_FederateControl` for control actions intended for a known federate
 * Use `SMC_EntityControl` for control actions intended for a federate with the modelling responsibility for the entity.

-In the case of `SMC_FederateControl` and `SMC_EntityControl`, the receiving federate shall respond to the action using a `SMC_Response` interaction to indicate success or failure to accept or achieve the action.
+In the case of `SMC_FederateControl` and `SMC_EntityControl`, the receiving federate shall respond to the action using an `SMC_Response` interaction to indicate success or failure to accept or achieve the action.

 Federates supporting NETN-SMC control interactions shall publish one or more `SMC_Service` objects in the federation.
 The `SMC_Service` object class and any subclass defined in other modules define the services provided by the federate.
 In addition, the `SMC_Service` object class defines a set of supported `FederateControlActions`.
 The `FederateControlActionEnum` datatype enumerates available types of federate control actions and allows for extension in other modules.

 The `BaseEntity` object class is extended with a list of supported `EntityControlActions`.
 The `EntityControlActionEnum` datatype enumerates available types of entity control actions and allows for extension in other modules.

-Before sending an `SMC_FederateControl`, use the `SMC_Service` object attribute `SupportedActions` to determine if the referenced federate supports the action.
+Before sending `SMC_FederateControl`, use the `SMC_Service` object attribute `SupportedActions` to determine if the referenced federate supports the action.

-Before sending an `SMC_EntityControl`, use the `NETN-SMC BaseEntity` object attribute `SupportedActions` to determine if the referenced entity supports the action.
+Before sending `SMC_EntityControl`, use the `NETN-SMC BaseEntity` object attribute `SupportedActions` to determine if the referenced entity supports the action.

 The standard Request-Response pattern involves a TaskingFederate sending a `SMC_EntityControl` or `SMC_FederateControl` interaction.
 The referenced federate or the federate responsible for modelling the entity replies using the `SMC_Response` interaction, indicating whether the requested tasking is accepted and successful.